 Best Heart Monitor considered a Luxury

 Garmin has always set the bar high in the heart rate sector.
-The devices in its Fenix series are small, accurate and durable.
+The devices in its Fenix series are small, accurate, and durable.
 And Fenix 5 follows suit.
-It has a better battery, large display, and more functions than its predecessor.
+It has a better battery, a large display, and more functions than its predecessor.

-It connects to many devices via both Bluetooth and ANT+, which make it easy to analyze and make sense of your heart and fitness data.
-It also keeps your data in sync across all connected devices.
+It connects to many devices via both Bluetooth and ANT+, which makes it easy to analyze and make sense of your heart and fitness data.
+It also keeps your data in-sync across all connected devices.

 Fenix 5 is well-designed inside out, offering a luxury appearance that most smartwatch wearers are after.